 - The Sex and the City movies have a re-orchestrated version of the theme music.
 Not the only thing that's overdone about the movies.

 - Variation: Mystery Science Theater 3000 sometimes had special commercial bumpers and/or ending credits, when prompted by the movie or one of the host segments.
 The typical version was to put different music over it, especially "the haunting Torgo theme", but other examples exist.

 - Noels House Party, a production by The BBC featuring Noel Edmonds, did this twice.
 First of all, on the 15 March 1997 for the Very Special Episode Noel's New York House Party - video here, with the crescendo of the music featuring a view of the Statue of Liberty, and, more bizarrely, the guests' names on-screen - Tyne Daly, William Shatner, David Hasselhoff, Joan Rivers and Barry Manilow.
 The words "New York" were in "Broadway" font, a font considered naff by some nowadays.

-- The Christmas Episode of Warehouse 13, makes numerous changes to the title sequence (the longer one from the first two seasons).
+- The first Christmas Episode makes numerous changes to the title sequence (the longer one from the first two seasons).

 - The titles open with a quick burst of "Joy to the World", before moving into the main theme, which now has a sleigh-bell refrain.

 - The crate in the Sphinx picture is giftwrapped.